HoussemNasri/malloc_implementation/README.md

 # Malloc Implementation

-Exploring memory allocation on Linux through reproducing the `malloc` function in C.
+Exploring dynamic memory allocation on Linux by attempting to rewrite the `malloc` function in C.